Research projects related to SELMA

 Funded by European Commission (Europe for Citizens – European Remembrance Strand)

-Over the next 18 months, the project aims to address the concealed hatreds, prejudices and normalized oppressions that are learnt through the unhealed and transmitted traumas perpetuated in our everyday lives through seemingly harmless everyday practices.
-The project partners from Finland, Denmark, Bosnia-Herzegovina, Romania, Germany, Lithuania, Poland, and Italy will develop and deliver 4 clusters of local events within their communities to test experiential learning tools (ELT) in order to experience the harmful effects of transmitted collective traumas and how they impact the continuation of hatreds and vengeance today.
+Over 18 months, the project aimed to address the concealed hatreds, prejudices and normalized oppressions that are learnt through the unhealed and transmitted traumas perpetuated in our everyday lives through seemingly harmless everyday practices.
+The project partners from Finland, Denmark, Bosnia-Herzegovina, Romania, Germany, Lithuania, Poland, and Italy developed and delivered 4 clusters of local events within their communities to test experiential learning tools (ELT) in order to experience the harmful effects of transmitted collective traumas and how they impact the continuation of hatreds and vengeance today.

-The project’s events will bring together around 450 students and teachers and additional 500 community members as invited audiences and will influence numerous other individuals by using event hashtags on the social media and online platform.
-The processes and outcomes will be presented at “#NeverAgain: Teaching Transmission of Trauma and Remembrance through Experiential Learning”, a workshop-based conference in June 2019, hosted by University of Turku, where we aim to attract between 50-100 professionals and young people from across Europe, from a variety of disciplines and fields of work, such as universities, NGOs, and public bodies like museums and memorial houses.
-In the dissemination phase, we will develop and launch a transnational blended education platform, offering different in-class experiential didactic methods and online webinars and didactic videogames.
-The Project Leader is Professor Hanna Meretoja (Director of SELMA: Centre for the Study of Storytelling, Experientiality and Memory) and the Project Manager is Dr Nena Močnik (SELMA Postdoctoral Researcher).
+The project’s events brought together around 450 students and teachers and additional 500 community members as invited audiences and influenced numerous other individuals by using event hashtags on the social media and online platform.
+The processes and outcomes were presented at “#NeverAgain: Teaching Transmission of Trauma and Remembrance through Experiential Learning”, a workshop-based conference in June 2019, hosted by University of Turku.
+In the dissemination phase, we developed and launched a transnational blended education platform, offering different in-class experiential didactic methods and online webinars and didactic videogames.
+The Project Leader was Professor Hanna Meretoja (Director of SELMA: Centre for the Study of Storytelling, Experientiality and Memory) and the Project Manager was Dr Nena Močnik (SELMA Postdoctoral Researcher).

 Uuden etsijät.
 Esoteerisuus ja uskonnollisuuden murros suomalaisen sivistyneistön parissa 1880-luvulta 1930-luvulle